-Mortality Rates: RP-2014 Aggregate mortality table with generational projection using Scale MP-2014, and is updated annually as new actuarial tables are published.
+Mortality Rates: RP-2014 Aggregate mortality table with generational projection using Scale MP-2014, and is updated annually

 Non-Qualified Plan

 OPPD contributes to a fund for the Non-Qualified Plan on an actuarially determined basis.
 The fund will be used to pay related benefits; however, it does not meet the criteria for GASB 68 as the assets are not legally protected from creditors.
 As such, assets were reported in the Company's financial statements and were not netted against the total pension liability.